Coyote (song)

-"Coyote" is the opening song from Joni Mitchell's 1976 album Hejira and also the album's first single.
+"Coyote" is a song by Canadian singer-songwriter Joni Mitchell from her eighth album Hejira (1976).
+It was released as the album's lead single on the Asylum label.

 Background

-"Coyote” was inspired by Sam Shepard, with whom Mitchell was briefly linked during Bob Dylan's 1975–76 Rolling Thunder Revue tour.
-Martin Scorsese’s 2019 documentary film about the tour includes footage of Mitchell performing the song at Gordon Lightfoot's house, with Dylan and Roger McGuinn accompanying her on acoustic guitar.
-Prior to the performance McGuinn states “Joni wrote this song about this tour and on this tour and for this tour.”
-In biographer David Yaffe’s 2017 book Reckless Daughter, Mitchell describes how she "had a flirtation” with Sam Shepard.
+"Coyote" was inspired by Sam Shepard, with whom Mitchell was briefly linked during Bob Dylan's 1975–76 Rolling Thunder Revue tour.
+Martin Scorsese's 2019 documentary film about the tour includes footage of Mitchell performing the song at Gordon Lightfoot's house, with Dylan and Roger McGuinn accompanying her on acoustic guitar.
+Prior to the performance McGuinn states that Mitchell "wrote this song about this tour and on this tour and for this tour."
+In biographer David Yaffe's 2017 book Reckless Daughter, Mitchell describes how she "had a flirtation" with Shepard.

 In her 2019 book Joni Mitchell: New Critical Readings, Ruth Charnock described the song as "either the most flirtatious song about fucking or the most graphic song about flirting ever written".
-In Chris O'Dell's 2009 autobiography Miss O'Dell she details an affair she had with married playwright Sam Shepard and states that Shepard then cheated on her with Joni Mitchell.
-O'Dell claims that "Coyote" is written about Sam Shepard.
+In Chris O'Dell's 2009 autobiography Miss O'Dell she details an affair she had with a then-married Shepard and states that Shepard then cheated on her with Mitchell.

 The song describes Coyote as being "too far from the Bay of Fundy".
 In the summers of 1972 and 1973, Shepard resided in a waterside cottage in West Advocate, Nova Scotia, located on a strip of land which extends into the Bay of Fundy.
 The narrator also mentions looking an actual coyote in the face while "on the road to Baljennie near my old home town", a reference to the former hamlet of Baljennie, Saskatchewan.
 Mitchell was raised in Maidstone, North Battleford, and Saskatoon in Saskatchewan.

 Reception and legacy

 Rolling Stone included the song on an unranked list of Mitchell's essential 50 songs in 2021.
-In an article accompanying the list, critic Douglas Wolk noted that it possesses "long, tricky, rattling verses that chronicle a romance with a womanizing man whose life is very different from the narrator’s" and that it had been a "highlight" of her live repertoire for several years before she recorded it for Hejira.
+In an article accompanying the list, critic Douglas Wolk noted that it possesses "long, tricky, rattling verses that chronicle a romance with a womanizing man whose life is very different from the narrator's" and that it had been a "highlight" of her live repertoire for several years before she recorded it for Hejira.

-Bob Dylan played Mitchell's original studio-album version on the "Noah's Ark part 2" episode of the third season of his Theme Time Radio Hour show in 2009, introducing it as a song by a "strong-willed woman, and I mean that in the best possible way".
+Bob Dylan played Mitchell's original studio-album version on the "Noah's Ark Part 2" episode of the third season of his Theme Time Radio Hour show in 2009, introducing it as a song by a "strong-willed woman, and I mean that in the best possible way".